There’s plenty of data that shows the positive effects that result from the growing presence of women in the business world.

 —

-Nicole McMackin is president of Irvine Technology Corporation, a firm that specializes in information technology solutions and staffing.
-She has an established career in sales and management, emphasizing account ownership within Fortune 300 organizations.
+Today’s guest contributor is Nicole McMackin, president of Irvine Technology Corporation, a firm that specializes in information technology solutions and staffing.
+Nicole has an established career in sales and management, emphasizing account ownership within Fortune 300 organizations.

 As women have taken on greater leadership roles in the business world, it’s paid off for both them and business.